- Mental Health»

 What is the first step to recovery?

-Only the addict themselves can answer this question?
+The first step has to be taken by the addict.
 Those of us who have never had an addiction do not have the answer for them.
 We may think we know.
 But, how can we truly know how they feel, and what they are going through.
 I've asked so many questions.
 I've surfed the net looking for answers.
 I've used my instinct as a parent.
 I've tried to use basic psychology, to form an answer.
 I truly discovered, I have to put my faith in God.
-One thing an addict first needs to do in order to recover, is to ADMIT they have a problem.
+The first step for an addict is ADMITTING they have a problem.

 Everyone Else Seems to Know Best?

 Once people know you have an addict in your family, they try to tell you how to handle the situation.
 They feel they have all the answers.
 It's not that I don't want people's advice.
 I just feel each addiction, each individual involved, every one's emotions, and coping skills are exclusive to the individual.
 Studies show people with the same addiction respond differently based on the fact each individual is different.
 Those abusing the same drug has their own drug related problem.
 Every addict has to find the root cause.
 "Why did I become an addict?"
 Even though most may have several stressors in common, this doesn't make them all alike.
 You have to take into consideration, every person is unique in their own way.
 Therefore, textbook answers are not always right.
 You hear them say, "I could right a book on this, because you're going through what I did".
 The common denominator is you know someone who is an addict.
 The next words out of their mouth is, "This is what you have to do".
 Free will, I don't have to do anything, I have a brain, I have logic, and I have a voice of reason.
 Those people can give advice, but I have to handle the addiction of my son in my own way.
 I have to follow my mother's intuition.
 I want the best success rate for him.
 My son is an adult, I can't force him to do anything.
 I can only support him, and let him know my love for him is unconditional.